n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.uproc.md

 - Extract a LinkedIn profile
 - Extract results from a LinkedIn search (profiles)
 - Extract fastly last profiles that have published content on LinkedIn by specific keywords
-- Discover if mobile exist via real-time HLR query, as well as portability and roaming data
+- Discover if mobile exist using real-time HLR query, as well as portability and roaming data
-- Get existence, portability, and roaming of a mobile phone via MNP query
+- Get existence, portability, and roaming of a mobile phone using MNP query
 - Discover if mobile or landline prefix exists in Spain
 - Allows normalizing email address, removing non allowed characters
 - Allows normalizing a mobile phone, removing non-allowed characters